ethersphere/bee-js/README.md

 ### Use in a browser Using a script tag

-Loading this module through a script tag will make the `Bee` object available in the global namespace.
+Loading this module through a script tag will make the `BeeJs` object available in the global namespace.

 ```html
 <script src="https://unpkg.com/@ethersphere/bee-js/dist/index.min.js"></script>